vleelakrishna/coursera-getdata-as02/CodeBook.md

 * `dataset` is full set of 'X', 'y', and 'subject' bind together row by row

-* `tidy` is a summary of 'Xsub' group by 'y' and 'subject', and applay mean to each group
+* `tidy` is a summary of 'Xsub' group by 'y' and 'subject', and applied mean to each group